A 4/3-Approximation Algorithm for Half-Integral Cycle Cut Instances of the TSP: Proof of

 We need the first two components to sum to $\frac23$, which means $\frac12 p_1 + zp_2 + \frac12 p_3 + w p_4 = \frac23$.
 Plugging in $x,w \leq 1$, we get $\frac12 p_1 + p_2 + \frac12 p_3 + p_4 \geq \frac23$.
 Finally, using $p_1 + p_2 + p_3 + p_4 = 1$, we obtain $p_2 + p_4 \geq \frac13$.

 \end{proof} }

+\begin{remark} Algorithm \ref{alg:main} can now be modified to use any initial distribution $\pv \in R$, not just $(\frac49, \frac29, \frac29, \frac19)$.
+To do this, simply begin by sampling edges entering $V \setminus \{r\}$ according to $\pv$.
+Then, given the edges entering a parent cycle cut, connect up its children using the rules given in the proof of \Cref{prop:mcs}, according to the transition probabilities given in the proof of \Cref{thm:region_sufficient}. \end{remark}

 \begin{remark} The "tightness" of the feasible region is respect to our Markov chains in \Cref{fig:general_mcs}.
-It is conceivable that there could be other patterns / Markov chains that give rise a larger feasible region.
-We chose to use those particular Markov chains because they seem to be the most general ones we can obtain in a straightforward manner. \end{remark}
+It is possible that there are other patterns / Markov chains that would give rise a larger feasible region. \end{remark}